icirellik/docker-presentation-intro/docker-introduction/slides/slides/more-terms.md

 # More Terms

-* Host - The bare metal or virtual machine that will be running containers.
+* Host - The machine that will run containers
-* Registry - Where you store docker images.
+* Registry - Where you store docker images
 * Volume - Provides a way to share or persist data independently of the container's life cycle

 note: